I

 the firemen rushed in the building demanding to know where the

 fire was.
-Alas, there was no fire and they confiscated
+Alas, there was no fire, just smoke from our barbecue grill,

 We used to play jokes on one another all the time.
 My best one